-West Virginia is home to some of the world’s most beautiful rivers and streams.
-Many of these waters are polluted, in part because of the way land is used in nearby areas.
-The Land Use and Sustainable Development Law Clinic (LUSD Clinic) provides legal services to local governments, landowners and non-profit organizations to develop land conservation strategies and practices.
-The LUSD Clinic aims to:
+The Land Use and Sustainable Development Law Clinic (Land Use Clinic) provides legal and planning services to conserve land and water, supports local land use planning, and offers educational opportunities for law students and citizens of West Virginia.
+The Land Use Clinic aims to:

 Identify and conserve sensitive land

-The LUSD Clinic collaborates with the West Virginia Land Trust, other land trusts and non-profits, landowners, and local governments to identify appropriate properties for conservation.
-The LUSD Clinic then assists with the legal services necessary to place voluntary conservation easements upon or otherwise protect the subject properties.
-Such legal services include, but are not limited to, title examinations, advising landowners and land trusts, drafting conservations easements, negotiating with mineral owners/lessees, and drafting surface use agreements.
+The Land Use Clinic collaborates with the West Virginia Land Trust, other land trusts and non-profits, and local governments to identify appropriate properties for conservation.
+The Land Use Clinic then assists with the legal services necessary to place voluntary conservation easements upon or otherwise protect the subject properties.
+Such legal services include, but are not limited to, title examinations, advising landowners and land trusts, drafting conservations easements, negotiating with mineral owners and lessees, and drafting surface use agreements.

 Support local land use decision-makers

-Land and water protection strategies take on a variety of forms.
-The LUSD Clinic helps communities identify appropriate tools to protect sensitive properties, water quality and working lands such as timberland and farms.
-The LUSD Clinic will provide technical assistance to local government officials, planners and other land use decision-makers to encourage sustainable development in appropriate areas of the community.
-For example, the LUSD Clinic works with several communities to draft comprehensive land use plans and ordinances, per the requirements of the West Virginia Code.
+The Land Use Clinic provides technical assistance to local government officials, planners, and other land use decision-makers to encourage sustainable development in appropriate areas of the community.
+For example, the Land Use Clinic works with several communities to draft comprehensive land use plans and ordinances, per the requirements of the West Virginia Code.
 The Land Use Clinic also provides training on how to address dilapidated buildings, developing within a floodplain, and promoting recreational areas.

 Address wastewater issues

 Many residences and businesses dispose of human waste directly into rivers and streams without adequate treatment.
 Many others utilize antiquated wastewater treatment systems that result in harmful discharges.
-Through innovative legal strategies and funding assistance, the LUSD Clinic works with partner communities to identify and support alternative wastewater solutions.
+Through innovative legal strategies and funding assistance, the Land Use Clinic works with partner communities to identify and support alternative wastewater solutions.